ishakisabegovic1/JapTask1/README.md

 ## App using

 First screen you will see is login screen.
-Login with
+Login with ADMIN
-username : 'username'
+username : 'Admin'
-password 'password'
+password 'Password1'
 and navigate to pages.
 You can add, edit or delete selections and students, and you can add or delete comments for students in student details.
+When you add student, you can login with credentials:
+username: student name in lowercase with no whitespaces
+password: Student1